 Leaking fuel is a fire hazard.
-Disconnect the fuel line or close the fuel cock if the engine will be tilted for more than a few minutes.
+Disconnect the fuel line if the engine will be tilted for more than a few minutes.
 Otherwise, fuel may leak.
 (If the fuel connector is provided on the motor.)

 PROCEDURE FOR TILTING UP Power trim/tilt model